frtib/tsp-redesign/pages/covid-19/withdrawals.md

   - having a reduction in pay or self-employment income; or
   - having a job offer rescinded or a start date for a job delayed.

+### CARES Act withdrawal

+You may make a one-time withdrawal of up to $100,000 from a civilian or uniformed services account.
+For those still in federal service, the usual requirements that you be at least 59½ years old or certify that you meet specific financial hardship criteria are waived.
+Though you may request that we withhold money from your withdrawal for federal income tax, we will not automatically do that.
+This withdrawal is eligible for the favorable tax treatment described below, with all of the same options and restrictions.
+The deadline for applying for this withdrawal is December 15, 2020.
+When you apply for this withdrawal, you are self-certifying that you meet one or more of the conditions listed above.
+To protect your privacy, do NOT send supporting documentation with your application, especially medical information.

-### Favorable tax treatment for existing withdrawal types
+### Favorable tax treatment for coronavirus-related withdrawals

-Many TSP participants who meet the definition of a qualified individual can take advantage of the favorable tax provisions of the CARES Act using withdrawal types for which they’re already eligible.
-If you’re a current civilian federal employee or member of the uniformed services and eligible under the existing rules, such withdrawals include hardship withdrawals and age-based in-service “59½” withdrawals.
-If you’re separated from federal service or a beneficiary participant, these withdrawals include single payments and some installment payments.
+Many TSP participants who meet the definition of a qualified individual can take advantage of the favorable tax provisions of the CARES Act.
+These provisions can be applied to the CARES Act withdrawal described above or to other withdrawals that you’re eligible for under existing rules.
+If you’re an eligible civilian federal employee or member of the uniformed services, such withdrawals could include hardship withdrawals and age-based in-service “59½” withdrawals.
+If you’re separated from federal service or a beneficiary participant, these withdrawals could include single payments and some installment payments.

 Only **coronavirus-related distributions** are eligible for the favorable tax treatment described here.
 As defined by the Internal Revenue Service (IRS), a coronavirus-related distribution is “a distribution (withdrawal) that is made from an eligible retirement plan to a qualified individual from January 1, 2020, to December 30, 2020, up to an aggregate limit of $100,000 from all plans and IRAs.”
 That means $100,000 is the maximum amount across all your retirement plans combined that you can apply these tax advantages to.
 You must designate your withdrawal(s) as a coronavirus-related distribution when you file your taxes.
 To do that, you’ll file Form 8915-E, which the IRS is expected to make available before the end of 2020.